-Additionally, if you end up qualifying for the FEIE from passing one of the tests, you may also be able to get foreign housing deductions for you and family members (see more below).
+Additionally, if you do qualify to use Foreign Earned Income Exclusion, you may also be able to get foreign housing deductions for you and family members.
+We’ll discuss more on that later.

 Calculating Your Foreign Earned Income

 Monica works for a foreign company in Switzerland.
-She earned $114,500 as foreign income in the 2021 tax year.
-She can subtract the minimum exclusion rate of $108,700 from her yearly salary.
-This leaves her with $5,800 which becomes taxable for the IRS.
+She earned $117,800 as foreign income in 2022.
+She can subtract the exclusion rate of $112,000 from her yearly salary.
+This leaves her with $5,800, which is taxable by the IRS.

-Remember, the taxable amount is taxable according to the stacking rule.
+Tip: the taxable amount is taxable according to the stacking rule.
 This is when the taxable amount will be taxed at the rate applied to what you originally earned.
-Plus, the Foreign Earned Income Exclusion is available only for US expat taxpayers who qualify to use the expat tax benefit for the entire tax year.
+The Foreign Earned Income Exclusion is available only for US expat taxpayers who qualify to use the expat tax benefit for the entire tax year.

 Income Not Covered in Foreign Earned Income Exclusion

-There are actually types of income that do not qualify for the IRS benefit.
-Here are some examples: Pay for work in international waters, pay received as an employee of the US government or related agency, and more.
+Some types of income do not qualify for FEIE benefits.
+Some examples include: pay for work in international waters, pay received as an employee of the US government or related agency, and more.

-Yes, Foreign Earned Income Exclusion is applicable to Self-Employment Income as it is earned income, and in your case, you can prevent your earned freelance income from being double-taxed.
-Since the FEIE for 2021 tax rate is at $108,700, you can exclude all your foreign earned income as taxable income from the IRS.
+Yes!
+The Foreign Earned Income Exclusion applies to Self-Employment Income as it is earned income, and in your case, you can prevent your earned freelance income from being double-taxed.
+Since the FEIE for 2022 tax rate is at $112,00, you can exclude all your foreign-earned income as taxable income from the IRS.

-Just make sure that your travel to the US was limited and you were physically outside the US for 330 full days in a qualifying 12 month period.
-Also beware of US self-employment tax, which is separate!
+Make sure that your travel to the US was limited and that you were physically outside the US for 330 full days in a qualifying 12-month period.
+Also, beware of the US self-employment tax, which is separate!

-Can the Foreign Earned Income Exclusion apply to US state income?
+Can the Foreign Earned Income Exclusion apply to my state income?

 No. Since the FEIE is solely a tax benefit for US expats, and for income earned outside of the US, it cannot apply to state income.
-So if you worked physically in a US state, the income earned during that period cannot be applied to FEIE.
+So if you worked physically in a US state, the income earned during that period could not be applied to FEIE.

-Income is sourced where you perform the work, not where the company or your bank account receiving the funds is based!
-So if you work and live full-time abroad and work remotely for a US-based company, it will be considered foreign-sourced earned income and eligible for FEIE.
+Income depends on where you perform the work.
+It doesn’t matter where the company or your bank account receiving the funds is based!
+If you work and live abroad full-time and work remotely for a US-based company, it is still be considered foreign-sourced earned income.
+Making it eligible for the FEIE.

 Ready to Claim the FEIE?

 The Foreign Earned Income Exclusion rate changes every year due to inflation.
-So every year you can save even more money through this benefit.
-Plus, we’ll share with you every year on our blog about the new tax changes and laws so you can stay up to date.
+We’ll share with you every year on our blog about the new tax changes and laws so you can stay updated.

 Otherwise, you can trust that our software will provide everything you need for the coming tax year.
 We even offer support for Greencard holders.
-Plus, we can help you file for previous years, through our smooth Streamlined Procedure process.
+We can help you file for previous years, through our smooth, Streamlined Procedure process.

-So once you’re certain you qualify for the FEIE, you can manually complete Form 2555.
+MyExpatTaxes automatically determines if you should include the FEIE on your annual tax return.
+Or you could always manually complete Form 2555.
 This is the standard form, which now includes foreign housing deductions.
-Once the form is filled out, you can attach it to your tax return and put it in the mail.
+Just the form attach it to your tax return and put it in the mail.